 - Australia could drastically and genuinely reduce its net agricultural emissions to around zero by changes to some agricultural activities and limited revegetation;

-- Revegetation of just 13% of Australia’s cleared land can draw down sufficient carbon to balance ongoing emissions from land use; a
+- Revegetation of on average 13% of Australia’s cleared land can draw down sufficient carbon to balance ongoing emissions from land use over the 100 year accounting period – to attain balance over the next 20 years the average revegetation rate required would be 28%;

 - The eucalyptus tall open forests of south-east Australia would sequester 7,500 million tonnes of carbon dioxide over their lifetimes if allowed to recover from clear-fell logging.